-To Stop: Turn or push the switch to STOP, and hold it there until the engine stops.
+To Stop: Press the Start/Stop/Preheat switch to Stop.
 Failure to hold the stop button down long enough may allow the genset to slow, but begin running again, if AC voltage to the control does not fall below the minimum operating level.